amcginlay/eks-demos/doc/16-ca/README.md

 )
 ```

-In a moment we're going to request to increase the number of pods in our existing deployment.
+In a moment you will submit a request to increase the number of pods in your existing deployment.
-Before we do so, get ready to monitor what is happening inside our cluster.
+Before you do so, get ready to monitor what is happening inside your cluster.

 In a **dedicated** terminal window prepare to observe the nodes and pods as their status changes.
 ```bash